FahdZaghdoudi/Web-Scraping-using-BeautifulSoup/README.md

 # Web-Scraping-using-BeautifulSoup
-This repository contains some scripts written by me to extract data from Tunisian News Websites using a python and it's package Beautifulsoup.
+This repository contains some scripts to extract data from Tunisian News' Websites using python and it's package Beautifulsoup.

 The need and importance of extracting data from the web is becoming increasingly loud and clear.
-Every few weeks, I find myself in a situation where we need to extract data from the web.

-Web scraping (web harvesting or web data extraction) is data scraping used for extracting data from websites.
-Web scraping software may access the World Wide Web directly using the Hypertext Transfer Protocol, or through a web browser.
+For some <b>Artificial Intelligence projects</b>, I find myself in a situation where I need to extract data from the web.

 In this repo Web Scraping is done on an E-Commerce Website using BeautifulSoup in [Python](https://www.python.org/)